top of page

 a.
 Establish the agenda for Board meetings;

-present during the meeting can elect one member amongst them to chair the meeting, failing which the most senior member in board tenure will chair the meeting.
-This includes making sure that:
+present during the meeting can elect one Director amongst them to chair the meeting,

-i. the right matters are considered during the meeting (for example, strategic and important issues);
+i. the right matters are considered during the meeting (for example, strategic and

 ii. matters are considered carefully and thoroughly;